hfoffani/pddl-lib/README.md

-## pddl-libs ##
+## pddl-lib ##

 ### Description ###

-This is a PDDL parser library using an ANTLR 4 grammar that provides a very simple interface to interact with domain-problems.
+A PDDL library that, by using an ANTLR 4 grammar to parse PDDL files, provides a very simple interface to interact with domain-problems.
 This library publishes one object class whose API exposes methods for obtaining:

 * The initial state.